emresar/jobbing-assistant/README.md

 - **Job Posting Extraction**: Automatically extract and parse job details from LinkedIn URLs.
 - **Company Information**: Integrate relevant company information from Wikipedia.
 - **Export Functionality**: Save results as Markdown files for future reference.
+- **CV Upload**: Support for uploading CVs in PDF, Markdown, or plain text formats.
+- **Website Crawling**: Ability to crawl and analyze job postings from provided URLs.
+- **Document Upload for RAG**: Upload various document types to enhance RAG capabilities.
+- **Flexible Input**: Choose between entering a Job ID or a URL to crawl for job details.
+- **Additional Context**: Provide extra information to guide AI responses.
+- **Cache Management**: Clear cache to refresh data and models.

 ## Installation